Is European Baby Formula Better? Everything You Need to Know

 The priority in choosing a baby formula is to select a baby formula that eliminates pesticide residue, toxic processing agents, chemicals, and GMO ingredients.

-European organic baby formulas found at The Milk Box go out of their way to avoid unhealthy and potentially harmful ingredients such as carrageenan and highly processed sweeteners like corn syrup, glucose syrup, and other non-lactose sugars.
+European organic baby formulas found at The Milky Box go out of their way to avoid unhealthy and potentially harmful ingredients such as carrageenan and highly processed sweeteners like corn syrup, glucose syrup, and other non-lactose sugars.

 Nutrition to support your little one’s present and future physical and cognitive growth means nutrition that you can count on.